Updated December 28, 2020.

 13. Pre-Opening Costs and Expenses: $50,000 to $75,000

-- These amounts reflect the expense, before opening, of payroll and benefit costs, startup insurance, travel, moving, hiring, conducting background checks on you and your employees, uniforms, and training materials for your hourly and salaried employees, supplies, various printed media materials, and miscellaneous set up costs for cable, internet service, and telephone.
+- These amounts reflect the expenses, before opening, of payroll and benefit costs, startup insurance, travel, moving, hiring, conducting background checks on you and your employees, uniforms, and training materials for your hourly and salaried employees, supplies, various printed media materials, and miscellaneous set up costs for cable, internet service, and telephone.

 14. Additional Funds for First Three Months: $200,000 to $250,000

 - This amount includes estimated operating expenses you should expect to incur during the first three months of operations, not including any revenue generated by your Big Air Trampoline Business.